Deterministic microwave-optical transduction based on quantum teleportation: Transduction with quantum teleportation

-{\em Transduction with quantum teleportation.---} To go beyond direct conversion, we propose to realize the transduction between microwave and optical frequencies with continuous-variable quantum teleportation.
+To go beyond direct conversion, we propose to realize the transduction between microwave and optical frequencies with continuous-variable quantum teleportation.
 In this case, the transduction device is used for two-mode-squeezing generation between the optical and microwave modes (Fig.~\ref{fig:schematic}).
 The intuition behind this teleportation-based transduction is that classical communication can boost the quantum information transmission rate beyond the unassisted quantum capacity~\cite{bennett1997capacities,pirandola2017fundamental}.

 For the transduction from microwave to optical frequencies, the microwave input mode $\hat{c}_{\rm in}$ and the microwave mode $\hat{m}$ of the entangled state are interfered on a 50/50 beamsplitter.
 The beamsplitter outputs are measured along conjugate quadratures with homodyne detection.
 The measurement results are used to perform displacement operation on the optical mode $\hat{a}$ of the entangled state with a scaling factor $\kappa$.
 Then the output optical mode $\hat{c}_{\rm out}$ will be in a state close to the input microwave state $\hat{c}_{\rm in}$ (see Appendices~\ref{app:teleportation} and ~\ref{app:channel_definition}).
 The scaling factor $\kappa$ can be optimized to achieve the best performance.
 When $\kappa< 1$, the overall channel is a thermal-attenuator described by the input-output relation \be \hat{c}_{\rm out}=\kappa \hat{c}_{\rm in}+\sqrt{1-\kappa^2}\hat{e}, \ee When $\kappa>1$, it is a thermal-amplifier: \be \hat{c}_{\rm out}=\kappa \hat{c}_{\rm in}+\sqrt{\kappa^2-1}\hat{e}^\dagger, \ee The thermal mode $\hat{e}$ has the mean photon number